 Principles 1 to 3 emphasise managing surface water as close to its source as possible, discouraging large-scale, end-of-site solutions.
-The submitted drawing does not indicate whether any additional drainage measures are proposed beyond the two infiltration basins.
-Incorporating features such as swales along highways, permeable paving, and smaller-scale plot soakaways could reduce the size of the proposed basins.
+The submitted drawing and pre-application form does not indicate if any further drainage features are proposed to be incorporated on site.
+It is our recommendation that a combination of SuDS is utilised on site such as swales along highways, permeable paving, and smaller-scale plot soakaways.
+The application of these additional measures may reduce expanse of the basin that at this initial stage occupies a large segment of the site area.